-The Orbital Transporter Mini RC Rocket glider kit is a smaller version of our Orbital Transporter SSTO kit designed for 18mm composite longburn motors and is a great looking simple to build kit.
-It features a low mounted delta wing with dihedral, 1.6″ white tubing for the body and 6mm depron wing and tail surfaces.
+The Orbital Transporter Mini is a 2.25x upscale of the original Estes piggyback glider but flies on its own with no need for a booster.
+It features a low mounted delta wing with dihedral, 18mm motor mount, 40mm white tubing for the body and 6mm depron wing and tail surfaces.
 Spars are pre-installed, elevons are pre-hinged, body tube is pre-slotted for the stabilizer and the rail button holes are pre-cut.
-Construction is very simple and takes about an hour and a half.
-You will need two 8 gram or lighter servos, two 3″-6″ lightweight servo extensions, a receiver, and a small 500mah single cell lipo battery or smaller.
-You will need a transmitter with delta or elevon mixing.
+You will need two 8-10 gram or lighter servos, two 3″-6″ lightweight servo extensions, a receiver, and a small 500mah single cell lipo battery or smaller.
+You will need a transmitter with delta wing/elevon mixing and a flap trim function or flight modes to pre-set boost and glide trims.
 Excellent cut vinyl decal sets are available HERE: Make sure to select the SMALL version for this kit.
-Specs: 24″ length, 15″ wingspan, 4.95 oz rtf, for 18mm D-2.3T single use motors.
+Specs: 24″ length, 15″ wingspan, 4.95 oz rtf, for 18mm D-2.3T and C3.4T reloadable composite motors only.

 CG location for rocket powered vertical flight: 8.125″ measured from the rear end of the main body tube assembly with motor and battery installed ready for flight.